sucharitasai-palli/Real-Time-Occupancy-Detection-System/README.md

 - `Occupancy_Detection.ino`

-The program reads data from the two IR sensors, determines the direction of movement, updates the occupancy count, and controls the relay module accordingly.
+The program reads input from the Entry and Exit IR sensors, maintains the real-time occupancy count, controls the 8-channel relay module based on the occupancy count, and displays occupancy information on the Arduino Serial Monitor.

 ---